Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Conclusion

-The novelty of this work lies in presenting the first joint CC + Pantheon$^+$ + DESI DR2 statistical comparison of the $R_h=ct$ and $\Lambda$CDM cosmologies using a unified Bayesian framework, including a full posterior-propagated cosmic age analysis and comprehensive model selection through $\chi^2$, AIC, BIC, and Bayes factors.
-This integrated approach enables a more robust and transparent assessment of the viability of the $R_h=ct$ model relative to the standard cosmological paradigm.
+The novelty of this work lies in presenting the first joint CC + Pantheon$^+$ + DESI DR2 statistical comparison of the $R_h=ct$ and $\Lambda$CDM cosmologies within a unified Bayesian framework.
+The inclusion of the recent DESI DR2 BAO measurements extends the analysis beyond earlier studies based primarily on CC or supernova datasets by incorporating precise large-scale structure distance measurements across a wide redshift range.
+In particular, the DESI DR2 data provide strong constraints on the redshift evolution of the BAO distance indicators, which further restrict the allowed expansion histories of the models and highlight the tension between the linear expansion predicted by $R_h=ct$ and the observed late-time acceleration.

+Our analysis also includes a full posterior-propagated cosmic-age calculation and a comprehensive model comparison based on $\chi^2$, AIC, BIC, and Bayesian evidence.
+Together, these elements provide a transparent assessment of the viability of the $R_h=ct$ model relative to the standard cosmological paradigm using the latest available late-time observational constraints.